Engielolz/nfs_functions/readme.md

 If there is a mod that can interface via datapacks that can do just that, please let me know and I'll consider adding support for it.

-### Why do effects disappear/return after NFS adjusts the hunger bar?

-This has to do with how Minecraft handles potion effects.
-The effects will disappear prior to 1.15.2-pre1 instead of returning.
-This is a Minecraft limitation, and is no way to enforce any specific behavior other than modding or updating Minecraft.

 ### Can I use this with Bedrock Edition?

 Bedrock Edition does not have the scoreboard criteria necessary for NFS to work.
 However since everything is server-side, you can run a Java server and have Bedrock clients connect via Geyser.